All posts

 • Online generators (Mockaroo and similar) work for flat CSV/JSON but can't resolve foreign keys across tables

-• Faker libraries give you code-level control but you wire up table dependencies by hand — and rewire them after every migration
+• Faker libraries give you code-level control, but you wire up table dependencies by hand — and rewire them after every migration

-• Schema-aware generators connect to your database, read the schema, and handle constraints and foreign keys automatically
+• Schema-aware generators connect to your database, read the schema, and handle constraints and foreign keys automatically — without needing production access at all

 MethodForeign keysMaintenanceNo production dataSetup